AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

 For example, if you want to import custom forms or custom fields, you must export a kick-start file with existing Custom Data first.

-Exporting your existing data first, gives you an opportunity to scan it and see how your new data needs to be formatted.
+Exporting your existing data first allows you to scan it and see how your new data needs to be formatted.

 If you have a good understanding of the Workfront database objects and structure, you can continue with the section below.

 To export existing data from Workfront:

 1. Click **Main Menu > Setup** on the upper-right corner of the Workfront interface.
-1. Expand the **System** menu to the left, then click **Export Data (Kick-starts)**.
+1. Expand the **System** menu to the left, then click **Export Data (Kick-Starts)**.

     ![](assets/export-data-kick-starts-link-in-setup.png)